Effects of Different Cosmic Ray Transport Models on Galaxy Formation: Conclusions

 In the physically-motivated models, there are large local variations in the ``effective'' CR diffusivity $\kappa_{\rm eff}$, and $\kappa_{\rm eff}$ tends to increase significantly in the CGM, because CR scattering rates decrease in the lower-density, higher-$\beta$ gas.
 This increasingly rapid CR diffusion leads to a more rapidly decreasing CR pressure as a function of galacto-centric radius $r$, which limits the range of CGM/IGM radii over which CRs can contribute significantly to supporting gas against gravity (relative to models with a constant CR diffusivity).
 That, in turn, means CRs produce weaker effects on CGM phase structure, density and temperature profiles, outflow re-acceleration, and suppression of galactic star formation.
 As a result, in all galaxy and CGM properties examined here or in \paperonetwo, and \citet{ji:fire.cr.cgm}, the {\em qualitative} effects of CRs are similar, but the physically motivated CR transport models tend to produce {\em quantitative} effects in-between our runs without CRs and our favored ``constant diffusivity'' runs.
 This suggests the effects of CRs on galaxy formation, while not negligible, are relatively modest, altering galaxy masses by factors up to $\sim 2-3$, and temperatures in the CGM around $\sim L_{\ast}$, low-redshift galaxies by factors up to $\sim 2-5$.

 The major caveat of this study is the uncertainty regarding the true microphysical CR transport model.
 We showed in \paperthree\ that the models here are observationally allowed, but not unique.
 Moreover, our conclusion in \paperthree\ was that neither ET nor SC models can reproduce all relevant CR observations with their simplest ``default'' parameterizations, but that they require some modifications in order to fit the observations.
-For example, the SC model we consider here scales the scattering rate by the arbitrary factor $f_{\rm QLT} \sim 100$, which is necessary in order to avoid over-confining CRs.
+For example, the SC model we consider here scales the scattering rate by the arbitrary factor $f_{\rm QLT} \sim 100$, which is necessary in order to avoid over-confining CRs \pfh{{\em in the ISM}}.
 However, these modifications (required to match observations) are not necessarily well-understood theoretically, and it is possible that they could also vary systematically with radius.
-If the ``correct'' $f_{\rm QLT}$ were not constant but instead $\sim 100$ inside the galactic disk and decreased with $\propto 1/r$ outside the disk, then the SC model here would still reproduce observations, but with a diffusivity much more weakly dependent on galacto-centric radius $r$, thus more closely resembling the CD models.
-Our hope is that the combination of CGM, galaxy, and direct CR observations may better constrain these parameters in the future, and (in the meantime) these different results allow us to better understand the dominant systematic uncertainties in theoretical models that attempt to predict the effects of CRs on galaxy formation.
+If the ``correct'' $f_{\rm QLT}$ were not constant but instead $\sim 100$ inside the galactic disk \pfh{(or even within just certain parameter-space regimes relevant for $\gamma$-ray production in our simulations)} and decreased with $\propto 1/r$ outside the disk, then the SC model here would still reproduce observations, \pfh{but with a diffusivity much more weakly dependent on galacto-centric radius $r$, thus more closely resembling the ET or CD models.} Our hope is that the combination of CGM, galaxy, and direct CR observations may better constrain these parameters in the future, and (in the meantime) these different results allow us to better understand the dominant systematic uncertainties in theoretical models that attempt to predict the effects of CRs on galaxy formation.

+\datastatement{The data supporting the plots within this article are available on reasonable request to the corresponding author.
+A public version of the GIZMO code is available at \gizmourl.
+Additional data including simulation snapshots, initial conditions, and derived data products are available at \FIREurl.}